AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/in-app/in-app-activity.md

 ---
-title: Creating an In-App delivery within a workflow
+title: Create an In-App delivery within a workflow
 seo-title: Creating aN In-App delivery within a workflow
 description: The In-App delivery activity is generally used to automate sending an In-App message to a target audience calculated in the same workflow.
 seo-description: The In-App delivery activity is generally used to automate sending an In-App message to a target audience calculated in the same workflow.